mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/delete-cluster/index.md

 ## Disconnect vs. delete

 When you attach a cluster to Kommander that was not created with Kommander, you can later disconnect it.
-This does not alter the running state of the cluster, but simply removes it from the Kommander UI.
+This does not alter the running state of the cluster, but simply removes it from the DKP UI.
 User workloads, platform services, and other Kubernetes resources are not cleaned up at detach.

 <p class="message--warning"><strong>WARNING: </strong>
 After successfully detaching the cluster, manually disconnect the attached cluster's Flux installation from the management Git repository.
 Otherwise, changes to apps in the managed cluster's workspace will still be reflected on the cluster you just detached.
 Ensure your <code>dkp</code> configuration references the cluster, where you want to run the upgrade.
 You can do this by setting the <code>KUBECONFIG</code> environment variable <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">to the appropriate kubeconfig file location</a>.
 An alternative to initializing the <code>KUBECONFIG</code> environment variable is to use the <code>–kubeconfig=cluster_name.conf</code> flag.
 Then, run <code>kubectl -n kommander-flux patch gitrepo management -p '{"spec":{"suspend":true}}' --type merge</code> to make the cluster's workloads not managed by Kommander, anymore.